 Slavery is defined as “the condition of a person over whom any or all of the powers attaching to the right of ownership are exercised, including where such a condition results from a debt or contract made by the person”.
 (270.1 Criminal Code)

-Traditionally, most people think that slavery is where people are chained up and controlled, where people are bought and traded like property.
+The traditional view of slavery is that people are chained up and controlled, or bought and traded like property.

-Slavery still happens today, but not necessarily in the traditional sense.
-Slavery is still when a person effectively owns another person, but now the law recognises that slavery occurs through a number of other ways, such as through:
+Slavery still exists today, however not necessarily in the traditional sense.
+Slavery may still occur when a person effectively owns another person, but the law also recognises that slavery may occur through a number of other ways, such as through: